adaltas/node-nikita/packages/engine/src/actions/ssh/open.coffee.md

 .ssh.close()
 ```

-It is possible to group all the options inside the `ssh` property.
+It is possible to group all the config properties inside the `ssh` property.
 This is
 provided for conveniency and is often used to pass `ssh` information when
 initializing the session.